luhexcp/learnGit/readme.txt

 hello
-I think u are a good
+I think u are a good girl